 I would have gone to my bank to open a limited bank account but they called on the weekend and Monday was a holiday.
 So that didn't help élevait my concerns.

-Review about: Eteacher Group Customer Care.
+Product or Service Mentioned: Eteacher Group Customer Care.

 Reason of review: Poor customer service.